 The ANSTO Detection & Imaging (AD&I) business unit is part of the Business Excellence cluster which drives and stimulates integration, innovation and engagement amongst our internal and external stakeholders.
 The group plays a key role in ANSTO’s future growth and development projects and helps to facilitate ANSTO’s evolution into a more outward-looking organisation.

 The AD&I business unit houses the Commercial Development team and the Ionising Radiation team.
 The Commercial Development team is focused on the development activities for transitioning radiation detection & imaging technologies to market.
 The Ionising Radiation team provides core radiation detection activities (including: Advice & International Engagement), on behalf of ANSTO, to our stakeholders in Government.
 Both the Commercial Development and Ionising Radiation capability teams directly report to the AD&I Chief Technology Officer.
-Due to the demarcation of national security classification work activities of the Ionising Radiation team, the reporting line of these activities is through the Leader, Nuclear Stewardship Platform (NSTLI); and the Head of Research Infrastructure (NSTLI).
-Broader activities, such as R&D, being performed on behalf of the Nuclear Stewardship Platform, will also be reported through this line.
+Due to the demarcation of national security classification work activities of the Ionising Radiation team, the reporting line of these activities is through the Leader, Nuclear Stewardship (NSSS); and the Group Executive, NSSS.
+Broader activities, such as R&D, being performed on behalf of Nuclear Stewardship, will also be reported through this line.

 ACCOUNTABILITIES & RESPONSIBILITIES